 There are many other fascinating facts about Iceland to discover too.
 Here are 25 interesting things to learn about the Land of Fire and Ice that you may not have known before!
 Plus some general information that can be useful for planning a trip.

-Feel free to share these facts at your next cocktail party, to make yourself look smart and worldly.
+Feel free to share these Iceland facts at your next cocktail party, to make yourself look smart and worldly.
 You can thank me later!

 Intriguing Facts About Iceland

 If you’re like me, you love traveling to places that aren’t overly crowded.
 Iceland can be good for this, compared to other parts of Europe, as long as you steer clear of the Reykjavik area.
 The population of Iceland is only 339,462, with more than a third of those people living in the capital city.
 Iceland is almost the size of Kentucky, which has 4.4 million residents.
 While tourism has boomed over the last 10 years, there are still plenty of places to explore where you’ll be mostly alone.